-COURSE MARK: Test 1 at 20% and Assignment/Project 20%
+COURSE MARK: Test 1 at 20% and Assignment/Project 20% EXAMINATION: One 3-hour examination 60%

-- 1. Theory underpinning the principles of financial management in society - 2.
+- I. Theory underpinning the principles of financial management in society - 2.
 Theory underpinning the principles of marketing management in society - 3.
 Theory underpinning the principles of production management in society - 4.
 Systems theory